-A Multicenter, Randomized, Double-Blind, Placebo-Controlled, Single-Ascending Dose Escalation Study to Assess the Safety and Efficacy of SL-1002 Injectable for Treatment of Knee Pain Associated with Osteoarthritis
+A Randomized, Double-Blind, Placebo-Controlled, Single Dose Study to Assess the Safety and Efficacy of SL1002 Injectable for the Treatment of Knee Pain in Patients with Osteoarthritis of the Knee

 Date Added